andresvcc/thymio_2_plus/README.md

 # Welcome to the Thymio Platform Turborepo!

-The Thymio Platform is an open-source project that provides a comprehensive suite of software tools and libraries for the Thymio robot.
+The Thymio_2_plus is an open-source project that provides a comprehensive suite of software tools and libraries for the Thymio robot.
 This Turborepo serves as a central hub for managing and organizing the various packages, applications, and utilities that make up the Thymio Platform.

-With the Thymio Platform Turborepo, developers and enthusiasts have access to a wide range of front-end and back-end applications, along with essential packages for programming, data modeling, and UI component development.
+With the Thymio_2_plus Turborepo, developers and enthusiasts have access to a wide range of front-end and back-end applications, along with essential packages for programming, data modeling, and UI component development.
 The Turborepo follows a monorepo architecture, enabling seamless collaboration and code sharing between different parts of the project.

 # Documentation

-Before diving into the installation process, we highly recommend visiting the [Thymio Platform Documentation](https://mobsya.github.io/thymio-platform/?path=/docs/introduction--page).
-This comprehensive documentation will provide you with detailed information about the Thymio Suite V3, its features, and how to utilize its capabilities effectively.
+Before diving into the installation process, we highly recommend visiting the [Thymio2+ Documentation](https://mobsya.github.io/thymio-platform/?path=/docs/introduction--page).
+This comprehensive documentation will provide you with detailed information about the Thymio2+, its features, and how to utilize its capabilities effectively.

 # Getting Started with Thymio Suite V3 Turborepo

 <br />

-Welcome to Thymio Suite V3 Turborepo!
+Welcome to Thymio2+ Turborepo!
 This guide will help you get started with the installation and basic usage of the monorepo, which includes the Thymio Platform and various packages and apps.
 Let's get started!

 A monorepo is a software development approach where multiple related projects or packages are managed within a single repository.
 Turborepo is a tool that helps streamline the development process in a monorepo by providing various features and utilities.